jolie/docs/web-services/README.md

     getAddress@MyServiceSOAPPortServicePort( request )( response )
 }
 ```
 As it is possible to note, within a jolie service the the web service just appears as a simple output port called `MyServiceSOAPPortServicePort` and it can be invoked as a standard jolie service.
+The complete code of the example may be consulted at this [link](https://github.com/jolie/examples/tree/master/08_web_services/02_invoking_a_web_service)